ractivejs/ractivejs.github.io/docs/api/initialization-options.md

 component2.get( 'foo.bar' ); // returns 12
 ```

-When using data on components in function, the function is run to give each instance a copy of the data instead of attaching the data to the prototype.
+When using the function form, the function is executed to give each instance a copy of the data.
+Standard prototype rules apply.

 ```js
 const Component = Ractive.extend({